-A content writer can use different keywords to get a higher rank on search engines.
+A content writer can use different keywords to rank higher on search engines.
 The two main keywords that you need to be focusing on when writing SEO-friendly blogs are the primary and secondary keywords.

-2. Plan the length of your blog & structure it
+2. Plan your blog’s length and structure it

-No matter how long your blog is, make sure you keep the length of each paragraph to a maximum of 3 to 5 sentences.
+No matter how long your blog is, keep each paragraph’s length to a maximum of 3 to 5 sentences.
 Use bullet lists and numbered lists as often as possible.
 Most importantly, keep the text simple when writing SEO-friendly blogs.
 Aim for a readability score of 6 on the Hemingway App.

 3. Understand keyword placement

-Another SEO blog tip to note when writing SEO-friendly blogs is to plan the length of your article.
-You need to be sure that your keywords are well-placed.
+Another tip for writing SEO-friendly content is ensuring your keywords are well-placed.
 Ensure that your primary keyword is sprinkled throughout the piece and not stuffed in one section.
-Use keywords in:

 - The title of your blog